VitalikVoicix/firstRepository/read.txt

 Filters countries containing 'us', with populations less than 50 million, list them in ascending order, and then only display the first two of the resultant list.

+## Recently the new endpoint was added!
+_Example_: `GET /restcountries/Africa`

+ Fetch details about countries by selected Region, in this case, fetch all countries located in Africa

 ### _Experiment and combine as needed!
 Our API is designed to give you the utmost flexibility in retrieving the country data you need._

 ## How to run the application locally?